Muhammad Khan Bangash: Life

-He served in the campaign against the Jat leader Churaman (October 1722 - September 1723) and Ajit Singh of Marwar.
+He served in the campaign led by the Sayyid Brothers against the Jat leader Churaman (October 1722 - September 1723) and Ajit Singh of Marwar.
 In 1730, emperor Muhammad Shah appointed him as the Subahdar of Malwa.
 However, he was unable to cope with the repeated Maratha incursions and was removed from the post in 1732.
 He was appointed Subahdar of Allahabad for the admirable job he did against Chhatrasal the first time.
 On account of his failure in Bundelkhand against Chhatrasal the second time, he was removed from the governorship of Allahabad as well.